 Low Level APIs

-- Introduction, which introduces the basics of how you can to use TensorFlow outside of the high Level APIs.
+- Introduction, which introduces the basics of how you can use TensorFlow outside of the high Level APIs.

 - Tensors, which explains how to create, manipulate, and access Tensors--the fundamental object in TensorFlow.